Sliders (TV series): Home media

 Universal Studios Home Entertainment has released all five seasons on DVD in Regions 1, 2, and 4.
 The fifth and final season was released in Region 1 on January 17, 2012, almost four years after season four.

 On December 2, 2014, Universal released Sliders- The Complete Series on DVD in Region 1.
 This set contains all 88 episodes of the series on 22 single-sided discs with a runtime of 66 hours (3954 minutes).

-On July 1, 2016, iMill Creek Entertainment announced it had acquired the rights to the series in Region 1 and would re-release the complete series on DVD on October 4, 2016.
+On July 1, 2016, Mill Creek Entertainment announced it had acquired the rights to the series in Region 1 and would re-release the complete series on DVD on October 4, 2016.
 The 15-disc set contains all five seasons of the series in correct story order.